JensRantil/jensrantil.github.io/content/posts/2024-05-12_on-staging-environments.md

 > it's supposed to do or not.
 This happens in production.

 Every technical decision has a tradeoff, but certain things are rarely challenged in our industry.
-Having a staging environment[1], and having every change go through the staging environment, are two of those things.
+Having a staging environment[^1], and having every change go through that staging environment, are two of those things.

 So, what is a staging environment?
 It is a full replica of a production environment.
 Do you have a backend service running in production?
 Then you also